Wednesday, September 6, 2023

 Most area schools will be closed on Monday, April 8 because of the eclipse.
 Please be sure to notify your customers of your business plans well in advance.
 If you are planning any special eclipse restaurant menu items or eclipse promotions, please e-mail that information to Teal Strabbing and we will share that information if appropriate.
 You can enter promotional information on our website anytime here in our special offers section.

 Where can people watch it?

 As of September 2023, there are already several eclipse watching events planned to take place in the Monroe County, Indiana area on or around April 8, 2024.
-Monroe Lake/Paynetown SRA, Lake Lemon/Riddle Point Park, ShadowFest (at the Monroe County Fairgrounds), Switchyard Park, and Wonderlab Museum are among those that have announced eclipse events.
-Stay tuned for more eclipse watching events and please enter your eclipse event here if you plan to host something.
+Butler Winery, Fowler Pumpkin Patch, Indiana University, Monroe Lake/Paynetown SRA, Lake Lemon/Riddle Point Park, Oliver Winery, Switchyard Park, Starlite Drive-In, and Wonderlab Museum are among those that have announced eclipse events.
+Please enter your eclipse event here if you plan to host something.